-In just over four years since the completion of the master plan, this rapidly growing district is now home to a network of 200 companies, over $500 million in investment, and 3,600 new jobs.
+This rapidly growing district is home to 200 companies, over $500 million in investment, and 3,600 new jobs.

 The plan for a changing area of Southwest DC provides a land use and urban design framework for realizing a robust, mixed-use community and the potential of underutilized public properties.